-Jewish Family & Community Services
+Jewish Family and Community Services

-JFCS continues to offer community counseling
+JFCS continues to offer support to the community.

 “Others’ experience has shown us that healing from trauma may take years”